Considering Human Rights in Corporate Activities

 Casio regularly provides internal education for Casio Computer Co., Ltd. and group companies in and outside Japan in order to spread awareness about respect for human rights.

-In addition, Casio invited an outside expert to provide a lecture for Sustainability Leaders at Casio Computer and Casio group companies in Japan.
+In addition, Casio invited an outside expert to provide a lecture for Sustainability Leaders at Casio Computer and Casio group companies in Japan on the theme of “Business and Human Rights (LGBTQ and Corporations)” .
 The lecture was held on human rights issues related to Casio and initiatives on respect for human rights required for corporate activities taking the approach of “business and human rights.”

 Preventing Harassment